 How To Get To Kasos, Greece

-There is a small airport on Kasos connecting the island via domestic flight to Athens, Rhodes, and Crete.
+There is a small airport on Kasos connecting the island via domestic flight to Athens, Rhodes, and Crete, as I mentioned.

 Karpathos offers the quickest journey, with regular crossings lasting only one hour.
 However, there are also frequent ferries from the Cretian port of Sitia to Kasos (journey time of two hours) or Heraklion (journey time of six to seven hours).

 More infrequent crossings are also available from the nearby island of Rhodes, with journey times lasting around five hours.